facebook/react/docs/docs/reference-react.md

 React.PropTypes.arrayOf(propType)
 ```

-Validates that a prop is an an array of a certain type.
+Validates that a prop is an array of a certain type.

 ```javascript
 MyComponent.propTypes = {